 “Hi!
 I just want to provide you with an update!
 Miguel is doing terrific in our home after almost 1 month.
 He is connecting well with classmates and is doing good in school.
 The caseworker and supervisor said they just finally learned that he had teeth because they have never seen him smile so much.
-He is also doing well with our three children and they love him to death.
+He is also doing well with our three children and they love him!
 Thanks again for helping us find him.”
-From Kyle, a woman who, together with her husband and 3 older sons, are currently fostering this 10 year old..
-Kyle and her family will soon be legal guardians for their new son, and then they will be adopting him.
+From Kyle, a father with 3 older sons and currently a foster parent to this 10 year old.
+Kyle and his family will soon be legal guardians for their new son, and then they will be adopting him.

 “Thank you for being the catalyst behind the greatest part of my life.”
 From Steven, a single father in Chicago who has 3 little boys through foster care who are moving toward guardianship and adoption.
 Stephen learned about adoption and foster care at one of our Adoption and Foster Care Information Fairs. (learn more here)

 We recently spoke with Carolyne Osterheus from North Barrington, Illinois who has adopted all of her children from foster care.

 LiBU: When you were growing up, did you think about being a mother?

 Carolyne: Absolutely!
 As a child, I loved playing house and tending to my dolls.
 Also, I am the fourth child of nine, so caring for my younger siblings helped solidify my desire to have children of my own.

 LiBU: When you met your husband did you know he was the one?

 Carolyne: When I first met Mark, I didn’t know he was the one, but the friend who set us up did!
 I am so grateful, because Mark is such an incredible dad and husband.
 One of my favorite traditions is when he takes our daughter to the annual Daddy-Daughter dance.
 Does it get any sweeter than that?